tarikkeskin/KisilerApp/README.md

 # KisilerApp

-This project aims to improve following libraries and components:
+This project aims to improve the usage skills of the following libraries and components:

 - SQLite & Room & RxJava
 - Recyclerview